Shakiran-Nannyombi/Shakiran-Nannyombi-Recess/README.md

 ## 💡 Guidance

-- Start with the basics in the `assignments` folder.
+- Start with the basics in the `classes` folder.
-- Try out the projects to apply what you've learned.
+- Try out the `assignments ` to apply what you've learned.
-- Check the `notes` folder for tips and resources.
+- Check the `files` folder for resources.

 ## 📬 Feedback